jazcarate/koncierge/README.md

 # koncierge 🛎
 ![tests](https://github.com/jazcarate/koncierge/workflows/tests/badge.svg)

+Evaluating AB testing variants, given an experiment definition and some context.

 ## Rationale
 We have a microservice that is in charge of knowing whether a user should be part of an experiment or not, and if they are, whether they should be in the control group, or the experiment group.